whiteswift/NAP-Game/README.md

 # NAP-Game

-This was the quiz round for the YNAP Tech Xmas quiz 2018.
+This is a bonus round for a quiz.
 You have 3 lives and need to select the most expensive product.
 Bank your points or lose them if you run out of lives.

 ## Demo